kopaldeep/Skorch_demo/README.md

 # Skorch_demo
-This repository contains demo code on how to work with Skorch
+- This repository contains a code to demonstrate how to train a simple CNN model using Skorch library.
+- USPS dataset is used for the demonstration.
+- Implemented confusion matrix and F1-scores as evaluation measures.